 Almost half a century of achievement

-Forty seven years of commitment to young musicians has made the South African National Youth Orchestra Foundation (SANYOF) one of South Africa’s most successful music institutions.
+Forty nine years of commitment to young musicians has made the South African National Youth Orchestra Foundation (SANYOF) one of South Africa’s most successful music institutions.
 The Foundation supports the training and development of South Africa’s young musicians through national courses, national and international tours and workshops, and networks nationally to assist all youth orchestra programmes to function optimally.

 The early pioneers – Korie Koornhof, Betty Pack, Arthur Wegelin and Paul Loeb van Zuilenburg, the SA Society of Music Teachers and the first conductor, Leo Quayle, who taught 65 children under the trees at the Hartbeespoort Dam – would be happy with what they see today.

 In 1975 the SA National Youth Orchestra took part in the International Festival of Youth Orchestras in Aberdeen, followed by a short tour of Europe three years later.
 In 1979, Sasol came on board as a founding partner of the National Youth Orchestra Foundation to provide infrastructure and organisational skills.
 Sasol remains its committed partner to this day, providing sponsorship for the annual youth orchestra course and its development initiatives.

 Development, Courses, Conductors Youth Orchestras & International Acclaim

 SANYOF holds courses around the country with tutelage by some of South Africa’s best teachers, and with international conductors such as Alberto Bolet, Reinhard Schwarz, Bernhard Gueller, Gerard Korsten, Omri Hadari, Conrad van Alphen and Laszlo Marosi on the podium.